VISEGRAD BLOG: Orban prepares to surf the populist wave again

 East European Yellow Vests

 For Orban (and Putin), their best hope may instead be that the worsening cost of living crisis creates a groundswell of popular unrest that pushes governments to relax sanctions and bring pressure on Kyiv to sue for peace.
-This would end Orban’s isolation on the issue and allow the radical rightwing to return to whipping up fears over immigrants, or racial or sexual minorities or whoever is the latest scapegoat for the economic ills of their voters.
+This would end Orban’s isolation on the issue and allow the radical right to return to whipping up fears over immigrants, or racial or sexual minorities or whoever is the latest scapegoat for the economic ills of their voters.

 However, so far there have been surprisingly few public protests over rising energy and food prices, and those that have taken place are often organised by fringe groups over social media, and lack a strong party or leader behind them.

 A demonstration in Prague earlier this month attracted a much higher than expected 70,000 protesters but they were an oddball cocktail of anti-vaccine groups, Kremlin sympathisers and the far right.
-A second demonstration on September 28 will test whether this protest movements really has legs.
+A second demonstration on September 28 will test whether this protest movement really has legs.

 “We are seeing a different kind of populism, along the lines of what we saw in the Prague demonstration,” says Nic of the new protesters.
 “It was Yellow Vests [the French Gilets Jaunes protest movement] in Eastern European conditions.”